mxs01/AnalysingStudentDevelopment/README.md

 This project uses GitHub-Actions to compile the latest `paper.tex` file into a PDF.

 ### Big versions
 If the commit message contains `[PDF]` the PDF gets compiled and added to the Project in a new commit.
-Look out for a commit message `Add PDF [skip-ci]`.
+Look out for a commit message `Update PDF`.
 If this is the latest commit, the PDF is up to date.
 Otherwise read through the next section.

 ### Small increments